Rose Marie Battaglia: Coaching career

 Battaglia began her coaching career at Paramus Catholic High School in New Jersey.
 While she coached here she had 274 victories and she won 2 straight state championships.
 While coaching at Paramus Catholic, she also coached at Bergen Community College, which was diagonally across the street.
 She amassed 702 college-level victories; these were combined between Bergen Community College and Iona College.
-She also coached at St Michael's in Union City and Benedictine Academy in Elizabeth.
+She also coached at St. Michael's High School in Union City and Benedictine Academy in Elizabeth.

 Legacy

 Battaglia was inducted into the NJCAA Hall of Fame in 1999 and the New Jersey State Interscholastic Athletic Association Hall of Fame in 1996.
 In 1998, she was the WBCA Jostens-Berenson Lifetime Achievement Award recipient.
 In 2000, she was named the New Jersey Collegiate Basketball Coaches Association Lifetime Achievement Award recipient.

-Along with six others, Battaglia was inducted into the Women's Basketball Hall of Fame in June 2018 in Knoxville Tennessee.
+Along with six others, Battaglia was inducted into the Women's Basketball Hall of Fame in June 2018 in Knoxville, Tennessee.